AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-data-sources.md

 >[!NOTE]
 >
->For step-by-step guide to configure Microsoft Dynamics 365, online or on-premises, see [Microsoft Dynamics OData Configuration](ms-dynamics-odata-configuration.md).
+>For step-by-step guide to configure [!DNL Microsoft Dynamics 365], online or on-premises, see [[!DNL Microsoft Dynamics] OData Configuration](ms-dynamics-odata-configuration.md).

 1. Go to **[!UICONTROL Tools > Cloud Services > Data Sources]**.
 Tap to select the folder where you want to create a cloud configuration.